WeblateOrg/weblate/docs/formats.rst

 translation>` applications, but also standardized by PWG 5100.13 and used on NeXTSTEP/OpenSTEP.

-Apple iOS strings are usually used as bilingual translations.
+Apple iOS strings are usually used as monolingual.

 +-------------------------------------------------------------------------------+
 | Typical Weblate :ref:`component`                                              |